Latest Stable

 Kubernetes versions

-Initial releaseLatest patch releaseActive support endSecurity support end
+Initial releaseLatest releaseActive support endSecurity support end

 4.1